edgeimpulse/edge-impulse-cli/README-uploader.md

 1. `.cbor` - Files in the Edge Impulse Data Acquisition format.
 The uploader will not resign these files, only upload them.
 2. `.json` - Files in the Edge Impulse Data Acquisition format.
 The uploader will not resign these files, only upload them.
 3. `.wav` - Lossless audio files.
 It's recommended to use the same frequency for all files in your data set, as signal processing output might be dependent on the frequency.
+4. `.jpg` - Image files.
+It's recommended to use the same ratio for all files in your data set.

 You upload files via: